 - Involvement of European Countries in the Enslavement of African People

 - Life of an Enslaved African in the Caribbean and the Americas

 - Legacies of Transatlantic Enslavement and the African Diaspora

-The cost of the tour is £65 per person which includes:
+The cost of the tour is £65 per person for Adults and £30 for Children (8-15 years) which includes: